Web CMS Migration Overview

 The Client Migration Survey will help clarify your specific goals for having a website and the target audience(s) you wish to reach.

 Before OIT can start migrating your site, you will need to verify that its content is current and identify which pages should be migrated.
-You will do this by conducting a website audit: reviewing every page and uploaded document in your site and deciding if that content should be kept as-is, updated or deleted.
+You will do this by conducting a website audit: reviewing every page and uploaded document in your site and deciding if that content should be migrated or deleted.
 OIT will email you two documents to help with this process:

 - An Excel spreadsheet that lists all pages and documents in your website with columns to identify which pages to migrate and what actions, if any, need to be taken before migration starts.